-- 20. (a) It shall be an implied term in every contract of apprenticeship that the employer will during the prescribed term, to the best of his power, skill, and knowledge, train and instruct the apprentice, or cause him to be trained and instructed, as a competent journeyman in the industry in accordance with the provisions of the Apprentices Act, 1948, and of this order, and any amendments thereof. - (b) Every contract shall contain the list of operations and skills to be taught the apprentice as provided in the schedule to this order. - (c) In every contract of apprenticeship made after the coming into force of this order there shall be included the title of the person who is to undertake or supervise the actual training of the apprentice.
+20. Obligations of Employer-(a) It shall be an implied term in every contract of apprenticeship that the employer will during the prescribed term, to the best of his power, skill, and knowledge, train and instruct the apprentice, or cause him to be trained and instructed, as a competent journeyman in the industry in accordance with the provisions of the Apprentices Act 1948, and of this order, and any amendments thereof.

+(b) Every contract shall contain a list of operations and skills to be taught the apprentice, based on the Schedule to this order and approved by the local committee.

+(c) In every contract of apprenticeship there shall be included the title of the person who is to undertake or supervise the actual training of the apprentice.
 The responsibility of the person so included by his title shall be limited to actual training or supervision thereof, and shall not be held to relieve the employer, as contracting party of his contractual responsibilities.

-(d) Every employer who sells or disposes of his business shall continue to be bound by any contract of apprenticeship with an apprentice until the local Committee, or the District Commissioner, as the case may be, approves of the transfer of the apprentice to another employer.
+(d) Every employer who sells or disposes of his business shall continue to be bound by any contract of apprenticeship with an apprentice until the local committee approves of the transfer of the apprentice to another employer.